FindMySchool LogoFindMySchool

 For families in Little Lever who want a Church of England primary that puts relationships first, St Matthew's CofE Primary School feels deliberately values-driven.
 The school’s vision is summed up simply as Love, learn, grow, and that framing runs through how pupils are supported, how worship is positioned, and how the curriculum is shaped.

-Academically, the most recent published Key Stage 2 picture is steady rather than headline-grabbing.
-In 2024, 67% of pupils met the expected standard in reading, writing and mathematics combined, above the England average of 62%.
-At the higher standard, 13% reached greater depth across reading, writing and mathematics, ahead of the England average of 8%.
-Science is a notable strength, with 94% meeting the expected standard (England average 82%).
+Academically, the most recent published Key Stage 2 picture is more mixed than the previous profile suggested.
+In the 2025 dataset, 40% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 0% reached greater depth across reading, writing and mathematics.
+Science remains a relative strength, with 90% meeting the expected standard.

 Admissions are competitive for a small primary.
 For the Reception entry route, there were 50 applications for 26 offers, which is about 1.92 applications for each place, and the school is recorded as oversubscribed.